 SHAWN WILCOX TO MOUNTAIN SAM…This project began as an alter ego called Shawn Wilcox.
 The evolution phased into a singer song-writer presentation and then to the one man show "A Story and a Song".

-THE CREDITS…Involvement with a Grammy nominated project lead to gold and silver advertising awards, music at the Atlanta Journal-Constitution/Cox Communications, ABC Productions, contributions to TV shows like “Baywatch”, movie credits such as “The Adams Family” as well as the Quentin Tarantino/Robert Rodriquez film “From Dusk Till Dawn”.
+CREDITS… featured performer on "Song of the Mountains" which aired on 190 PBS television affiliates.
+Involvement with a Grammy nominated project, gold and silver advertising awards for Atlanta Journal-Constitution/Cox Communications and Auto Trader, ABC Productions, contributions to TV shows like “Baywatch”, movie credits such as “The Adams Family” as well as the Quentin Tarantino/Robert Rodriquez film “From Dusk Till Dawn”.
 There were kind words from a record company executive, “You are the most soulful guitarist I’ve heard”.
-But the story he did not know is it cannot be otherwise, if you’re the grandson of a moonshiner.
+It's a high complement for the grandson of a moonshiner.